 It is important to note, that radiological findings of degeneration alone, do not automatically mean that symptoms are arising from these structures.
 Correlation with clinical examination is essential to determine the likely origin of symptoms.

 Treatment for spinal degeneration

-For detailed information on the treatment of this condition ‘Become a Member’.
+To gain access to comprehensive information on the treatment of spinal degeneration ‘Become a Member’.